 Base on our experience, it was a pretty good boat ride compare to our trip back to Batan the following morning ;)

 Although the falowa is indeed gliding with the waves and you kind of have that feeling of being rocked in an over-sized hammock, the thing is that you can actually see how enormous those waves are!
 It’s crazy fun and crazy scary at the same time.
-It’s like you’re seeing the stretch of hills one second and 3 seconds later, all you’re seeing is a really fat wave.
+It’s like you’re seeing the stretch of hills one second and 3 seconds later, all you’re seeing is a really big wave.

 Anyways, all that falowa ride scare is all worth it once you get to Sabtang.
 Just like Batan, the place is simply amazing!
-What makes it even special is that the way of life, the culture, are more preserve here.
+What makes it even special is that the way of life, the culture, is more preserve here.